Send customers directly to your payment form

 So for this product, the default rate is "Monthly," as you can see:

 If you wanted to throw in a specific tier in there, you'd do that first, THEN add the different rate.
-So, if we take the example from above, we'd go from...
+So, if we upgrade the example from above, it becomes...

 Make sense?
 It seems a little daunting at first but once you get the hang of it, it's weirdly fun!
 Or maybe that's just my now very-easily-amused Quarantine Brain talking...